simolus3/drift/docs/content/dart_api/streams.md

 ## Caveats

-While streams are useful to automically get updates for whatever queries you're running, it's important to understand their functionality and limitations.
+While streams are useful to automatically get updates for whatever queries you're running, it's important to understand their functionality and limitations.
 Stream queries are implemented as a heuristic in drift: For each active stream, drift tracks which tables it's listening on (information that is available from the query builder).